GoogleCloudPlatform/community/tutorials/dataflow-debug-oom-conditions/index.md

 One of the most common causes of failures and slowdowns in Dataflow pipelines is workers' Java virtual machines running out of memory.
-This document is a summary of the information that you need in order to detect and troubleshoot out-of-memory (OOM) conditions in workers, either because of bugs or memory leaks or because the workers simply need more memory than the system allows them to use.
+This document is a summary of the information that you need in order to detect and troubleshoot out-of-memory (OOM) conditions in workers, either because of bugs or memory leaks or because the workers need more memory than the system allows them to use.

 ## The Dataflow worker